coulston/Digital-Design/README.md

 # Features
 * PowerPoint<sup>TM</sup> presentations.
 * End of Chapter Problems.
-They demonstrate both comprehension and application of the material.
-In addition, there are problems that are directly applicable to capstone design projects.
 * Instructor’s Manual containing solutions to the end-of-chapter problems.
 * Laboratory Manual containing 13 projects suitable for implementation on many development boards.
 * Numerous Examples.
 Many examples demonstrating application of the material are contained throughout the text.